pumpncode/unabbreviated-fresh/docs/latest/concepts/middleware.md

 use-cases for this are logging, authentication, and performance monitoring.

 Each middleware gets passed a `next` function in the context argument that is used to trigger child handlers.
-The `ctx` also has a `state` property that can be used to pass arbitrary data to downstream (or upstream) handlers.
-This `state` is included in `PageProps` by default, which is available to both the special [\_app](/docs/concepts/app-wrapper.md) wrapper and normal [routes](/docs/concepts/routes.md). `ctx.state` is normally set by modifying its properties, e.g. `ctx.state.loggedIn = true`, but you can also replace the entire object like `ctx.state = { loggedIn: true }`.
+The `context` also has a `state` property that can be used to pass arbitrary data to downstream (or upstream) handlers.
+This `state` is included in `PageProps` by default, which is available to both the special [\_app](/docs/concepts/app-wrapper.md) wrapper and normal [routes](/docs/concepts/routes.md). `context.state` is normally set by modifying its properties, e.g. `context.state.loggedIn = true`, but you can also replace the entire object like `context.state = { loggedIn: true }`.

 ```ts routes/_middleware.ts
 import { FreshContext } from "$fresh/server.ts";